-

 According to the study that provided this statistic, one of the most common motivations for starting a new business is that it lets business owners be their own boss rather than working under someone else.

 Small businesses don’t just benefit their owners — they also benefit the job market.
-They create the most new jobs each year.
+They create new jobs each year, providing opportunities for people looking for jobs.

 This statistic indicates a benefit for both consumers and business owners.
 It shows that consumers continually support small businesses, and that routine shopping also indicates a steady stream of revenue for business owners.